Instructor: Miya Natsuhara

 Here are some common types of questions and the best place to ask them to get the fastest and most accurate response.

 - Registration questions?
-Email the CSE advisers; the course staff do not have access to add codes or the ability to overload sections.
+Email the CSE advisors as the course staff do not have any add codes.

 - Questions about course concepts?
 Visit office hours in the Introductory Programming Lab (IPL), Miya’s office hours, or post on the Ed Discussion board (more info below)